diaakasem/scrambler/README.md

 ## Examples

-Scramble the text in input.txt and save the output to output.txt.
+Scramble the text in stdin and prints the output to stdout.

 ```bash